-- 20. Accumulation of jurisprudence: During committee stage, a new argument deployed by the Government to justify the presumption is that it is needed to 'accumulate jurisprudence' or encourage the courts to reach early decisions about how they will use the provision and thereby provide clarity in interpretation.
+- 18. Accumulation of jurisprudence: During committee stage of this Bill in the House of Commons, a new argument deployed by the government to justify the presumption is that it is needed to 'accumulate jurisprudence' or encourage the courts to reach early decisions about how they will use the provision and thereby provide clarity in interpretation.
 However, there is no good reason why the courts need a presumption to consider whether to issue a suspended or prospective-only order.
 Even without a presumption, a public body can raise the issue in litigation and a court can consider it.
-The accumulation of jurisprudence could occur without the introduction of a presumption.
-Ministers have, therefore, not made an effective case in favour of one. - 21.
+Under current arrangements, there is nothing to prevent the accumulation of jurisprudence through ordinary judicial decisions and processes.
+Ministers are inventing a problem to which there is already an answer. - 19.
 Unintended consequences: In committee, the Minister suggested that limiting the retrospective effect of remedies could mitigate the potential negative and unintended consequences that some public interest judicial reviews could have.
-For example, if a statutory inflexibility by giving the judiciary the power to issue a suspended-or, indeed, a prospective-quashing order, allowing the Government a reasonable period of time to review the orders and/or the legislation itself."
+For example, if a statutory instrument concerning social judiciary the power to issue a suspended-or, indeed, a prospective-quashing order, allowing the Government a reasonable period of time to review the orders and/or the legislation itself."

-instrument concerning social security is quashed immediately it could remove all the social security protections provided for in that statutory instrument because they would no longer have any legal effect.
+security is quashed immediately it could remove all the social security protections provided for in that statutory instrument because they would no longer have any legal effect.
 This argument is not at all convincing.
 The mere fact that some judicial review cases could potentially produce unintended consequences does nothing to argue in favour of a presumption.
 There may well be a case for extending the range of remedies to include suspended quashing orders, but the Government has not effectively made the case for a presumption.
+In any event, in the vast majority of cases, a court will not issue a quashing order anyway.
+In most cases, a court merely declares a statutory instrument to be unlawful and leaves it to government to amend the instrument in the way thought necessary by government.
+Indeed, even where human rights are violated, between 2014 and 2020, the courts only quashed 4 statutory instruments out of 14 successful challenges.